mottaquikarim/remotecontrol/README.md

 * **BOT**: Text bots or Slack related commands, interactive and deployed to a function (ie: AWS Lambda, Webtask, etc)

+* **SCRIPT**: Utility scripts for converting between formats, etc. Usually one off but may contain classes / implementations that are useful for generic cases.

 ## [LICENSE](https://github.com/mottaquikarim/remotecontrol/blob/master/LICENSE)